Authored By: Pennsylvania Legal Aid Network, Inc.

 If you have fallen behind on your mortgage, some banks and mortgage companies won't accept any payments unless you catch up completely.
 If this happens, you should save your payments and consult an attorney about your options.

 Can I save my home by filing bankruptcy?

 Sometimes bankruptcy can help save a home.
 A Chapter 13 bankruptcy can allow you to catch up on your mortgage over a three- to five-year period, while you make your regular monthly mortgage payments.
 Either a Chapter 13 bankruptcy or a Chapter 7 bankruptcy can help you get rid of lower-priority debts so that you can focus on your mortgage and other essential bills.
-Ask for the brochure titled A Guide to Bankruptcy and see a lawyer if you want to evaluate whether bankruptcy can help you.

 The law often changes.
 Each case is different.
 This pamphlet is meant to give you general information and not to give you specific legal advice.